Learning more about Viennese Waltz not just finetunes your ears and motor skills. You also get to know another UNESCO Immaterial Cultural Heritage.

 The Merry Widow is Lehar’s most popular operetta and has been made into various films.
 The waltz is referred to as Ballsirenen-Walzer in German because of a part in its lyrics: ‘Oh come now, oh come, you ball sirens…’.
 My favourite part is the violin theme.
 It is pronounced and graceful before it develops into the sweeping violin melodies so characteristic for the Merry Widow waltz.

-You can learn Vienna waltz in one of Vienna’s traditional dancing schools from a professional dance instructor.
+When in Vienna, you can learn Wiener Walzer in one of city’s traditional dancing schools from a professional dance instructor.
 In less than one hour you will be able to master the basic waltz steps to music from Johann Strauss, Josef Lanner and Carl Michael Ziehrer.
-That is usually all you need to waltz at busy dancing events and balls.
+Usually, dance classes take place daily, cost EUR 50 per person and you do not need to make a reservation in advance.
+In fact, the basic waltz steps for Viennese waltz and Slow Waltz is all you need to waltz at busy dancing events and balls.
 (The best Vienna balls are a perfect ground to practice it further).
-On top, you acquire a piece of good old Vienna culture!
-Learn more about the Vienna Waltz lesson for couples.
+On top, you acquire a piece of good old Viennese culture.

 go to Evening Dress Shops in Vienna – Where To Get Ball Gowns